Skip to content

 The Trail

 The trailhead parking is along Pleasant Ridge Road, next to a fenced transfer station yard.
-A sign marks the start of the trail.
+A white sign on a tree marks the start of the trail.
 From there, the path drops gently downhill through a cedar grove, crossing a few damp spots on simple log bridges.
-The trail is short (about 0.4 miles one way) and easy, with minimal elevation change until the final descent to the falls.
+The shaded, damp cedar grove holds black flies in June and mosquitoes into July, so bring bug and tick protection.
+The trail is about a quarter mile one way (roughly half a mile round trip) and easy, with minimal elevation change until the final descent to the falls.

 The footing is mostly packed earth and roots, with some muddy sections after rain.
-Sneakers will work in dry conditions, but shoes with some grip are better after wet weather.
+Sneakers will work in dry conditions, but hiking boots with some grip are better after wet weather and on the slick rock near the pool.
 The trail is not formally maintained like a state park trail, but it is well-worn from foot traffic and easy to follow.

 The trail continues upstream above the falls, where there are additional pools and small cascades along Houston Brook.
 These upper pools are less visited and offer quieter spots for wading and sitting on the rocks.
 On a hot summer day, the upstream stretch is worth exploring.